Professional certificate: palliative care

 Graduate degrees: M.S. in pharmacy; Ph.D in pharmacy

-In addition to offering the Doctor of Pharmacy (Pharm.D.) degree, the Master of Science in pharmacy, and the Doctor of Philosophy in pharmacy programs, the College of Pharmacy collaborates with the College of Public Health to offer the joint Master of Public Health/Doctor of Pharmacy (M.P.H./Pharm.D.) program; see Joint M.P.H./Pharm.D. in the Master of Public Health section of the Catalog to learn about curriculum and admission requirements for the joint program.
+In addition to offering the Doctor of Pharmacy (Pharm.D.) degree, the professional Certificate in Palliative Care, the Master of Science in pharmacy, and the Doctor of Philosophy in pharmacy, the College of Pharmacy collaborates with the College of Public Health to offer the joint Doctor of Pharmacy/M.P.H degree, and with the Tippie College of Business to offer the Doctor of Pharmacy/M.B.A degree.

-Faculty in the Pharmacy Practice and Science Department provide expertise and education in the professional practice of pharmacy.
-They specialize in a wide variety of clinical pharmacy practices; conduct research on patient and population outcomes related to medication therapy; and provide instruction in the pharmacist's professional role and the safe, effective use of medications.
+Faculty in Pharmacy Practice and Science (PPS) provide expertise and education in the professional practice of pharmacy.
+They specialize in a wide variety of clinical pharmacy practices; conduct research on patient and population outcomes related to medication therapy; contribute to the scholarship of teaching and learning in pharmacy education; and provide instruction in the pharmacist's professional role and the safe, effective use of medications.

-Faculty in the Pharmaceutical Sciences and Experimental Therapeutics Department provide expertise and education in clinical pharmaceutical sciences, medicinal and natural products chemistry, and pharmaceutics.
+Faculty in Pharmaceutical Sciences and Experimental Therapeutics (PSET) provide expertise and education in clinical pharmaceutical sciences, medicinal and natural products chemistry, and pharmaceutics.
 Their interests include dosage form development and performance, industrial and manufacturing pharmacy, pharmacokinetics and pharmacodynamics, and the chemistry of drugs and their action on human systems.
-The department offers courses through its Medicinal and Natural Products Chemistry Division and its Pharmaceutics and Translational Therapeutics Division.
+This unit offers courses through its Medicinal and Natural Products Chemistry Division and its Pharmaceutics and Translational Therapeutics Division.

 Professional Program of Study